Credit for Prior Learning

 Policy

-1. A limit of 24 credits can be earned via portfolio, challenge exam, department exam, or other internal institutional assessment at UWEC/UWEC-BC.
-Credits earned through CPL do not count toward residency requirements.
+- Ordinarily, a limit of 24 credits can be earned via portfolio, challenge exam, or other internal institutional assessment at UWEC/UWEC-BC.
+Exceptions must be approved by appropriate department Chairs and college Deans.
+Credits earned through prior learning assessment (PLA) do not count toward residency requirements.

-2. Students must be actively enrolled in a degree program at UWEC/UWEC-BC to obtain credits through CPL.
+- Students must be actively enrolled in a degree program at UWEC/UWEC-BC to obtain credits through PLA.

-1. Students who wish to demonstrate that their learning experience should be considered for credit will work with their advisor in ARCC to identify the course(s) for which they can demonstrate meeting the learning outcomes.
+- Students who wish to demonstrate that their learning experience should be considered for PLA will work with their ARCC advisor to identify the course(s) for which they can demonstrate meeting the learning outcomes.
+This will be formalized in an e-form.

 CPL Course Table

-Courses that have been pre-approved by the department are listed.
+Some CPL courses that have been pre-approved by the department are listed.
 This is not a comprehensive list of options.
-A department may allow a student to submit an CPL assessment for any course in the catalog.
+A department may allow a student to submit a CPL assessment for any course in the catalog.
+If a student has questions about approved CPL courses, they should contact the chairperson of the department that offers the course.